therealPrathamesh/vit_energy_consumption_prediction/README.md

     pip install -r requirements.txt
     ```

-3. Run the Flask application:
+3. Run the FastAPI application:
     ```bash
-    python app.py
+    uvicorn main:app --reload
     ```

-4. Open your web browser and navigate to `http://127.0.0.1:5000/`.
+4. Open your web browser and navigate to `http://127.0.0.1:8000/`.

 ## Usage

 1. Launch the web application by following the installation steps.
-2. Use your camera to show ASL gestures in front of the webcam.
+2. Enter the required details to view energy consumption predictions.
-3. The application will recognize the gesture and display the corresponding English alphabet in real-time.
+3. The application will process the data and display the predicted energy consumption trends.

 ## Contributing